pablohc97/TFM/README.md

 # Autonomous driving semantic segmentation improvement using generalized divisive normalization

-The main objective is to check if the segmentation of autonomous driving images is improved by applying the technique known as generalized divisive normalization (GDN). more information about it [here](https://arxiv.org/abs/1511.06281).
+The main objective is to check if the segmentation of autonomous driving images is improved by applying the technique known as generalized divisive normalization (GDN).
+More information about it [here](https://arxiv.org/abs/1511.06281).

 ## Dataset: Cistyscapes